-1. Assist the applicant in identifying the fines preventing him or her from obtaining a license.
-This includes identification of the amount owed, and the

-- existence of any other barriers to obtaining a license.
+- 1. Assist the applicant in identifying the fines preventing them from obtaining a license.
+This includes identification of the amount owed and any other barriers to obtaining a license.
 This may be done with the assistance of DMV or other community agencies. - 2.
-Verify with the DMV that payment of the fine will result in the applicant's eligibility for driver's license reinstatement, occupational license, or an initial driver's license. - 3.
+Verify with the DMV that paying the fine will result in the applicant's eligibility for driver's license reinstatement, occupational license, or an initial driver's license. - 3.
 Make the JAL check payable to the JAL recipient.
 If there are several fines owed to more than one court or municipality, only one check will be issued.
 However, the sum of the loaned funds for any one individual cannot exceed \$1,600 in a 12 month period.